Lenoir–Rhyne Bears football: Conference affiliations

 The Bears had no team from 1912–1920 and 1942–1945.

+Postseason appearances

 Bowl games

 The Bears have participated in five postseason bowl games, compiling a 3–2 record.

+NCAA Division II playoffs

+The Bears have made eight appearances in the NCAA Division II playoffs.
+Their combined record is 12–8, with one appearance in the NCAA Division II championship game (2013).

 Coaches

 Clarence Stasavich has the most victories as coach of the Bears.